-It’s a kind of warming sensation of remembrance that fills your chest – like indiscernible emotional residue of yesteryear is suddenly alight beneath your sternum, like there’s liquid reverberation in the solidity of your bones.
+It’s a kind of warming sensation of remembrance that fills your chest – like indiscernible emotional residue of yesteryear is suddenly alight beneath your sternum.
 Good or bad, you feel something – sometimes indistinguishable, sometimes very, very deeply.

 I had forgotten how potent remembering could be till I looked through photos of some of the more recent and happiest times of my life.